ajarara/recovery/README.md

 - [github.com/ajarara/.emacs.d]()

 ### qemu flags for MacOS
-swap out vendor id for your vendor (1050 is yubico), probably omitting it altogether works too.
+These config options should be good for any image, however they were tested to maximize time to build for qemu images.

+Now for some reason building in the recovery image is _really_ slow, though these flags improve things.
+I'm not sure why, and it's probably not worth investing time in fixing it since it'll make things more complicated (for example, relying on virt-manager to generate a better config means a lengthy host install process and a flaky gui whereas this uses qemu raw).

+Once you're in a 'real' qemu host things improve much more.

+An explanation of the config:
-We have to use sudo here for USB passthrough (otherwise, you'll see the key but won't actually be able to interact with it).
+- We sudo here for USB passthrough (otherwise, you'll see the key but won't actually be able to interact with it).

-We add ssh forwarding, and port 8000 is if we want to build + download something from the image (though we can use rsync with an ssh server, this is simpler)
+- qemu-xhci is not the default afaict, it gets usb forwarding working
+- forward ssh, forward the port that the python http.server uses (for simplicity)
+- use virtio for vga -- this makes things feel native, and has the UI respond to resizes
+- hvf acceleration, machine type q35 (cargo culted the q35, hvf is obviouss)
+- use virtio for the mouse, keyboard. the trackpad feels excellent with this.
+- use virtio for the file system

 ```
-sudo qemu-system-x86_64 --accel hvf -cpu host \
+sudo qemu-system-x86_64 -cpu max -smp 6 \
                        -device qemu-xhci \
                        -usb -device usb-host,vendorid=0x1050 \
-                       -net user,hostfwd=tcp::8000-:8000,hostfwd=tcp::10022-:22 -net nic \
+                       -net user,hostfwd=tcp::10022-:22,hostfwd=tcp::8000-:8000 -net nic \
+                       -vga virtio \
+                       -machine type=q35,accel=hvf \
-                       -vga virtio -device virtio-mouse -device virtio-keyboard
+                       -vga virtio -device virtio-mouse -device virtio-keyboard \
-                       -m $MEMORY $QCOW_IMAGE
+                       -m $MEMORY -drive file=$QCOW_IMAGE,if=virtio
 ```

 ### qemu flags for linux
 kvm acceleration instead of hvf.
-We might need sudo, depending on the host OS.
+We might need sudo, depending on the host OS (guix needs it).
 ```
-qemu-system-x86_64 --enable-kvm -cpu host \
+qemu-system-x86_64 --enable-kvm \
                        -device qemu-xhci \
                        -usb -device usb-host,vendorid=0x1050 \
                        -net user,hostfwd=tcp::8000-:8000,hostfwd=tcp::10022-:22 -net nic \
+                       -vga virtio -device virtio-mouse -device virtio-keyboard \
                        -m $MEMORY $QCOW_IMAGE
 ```